Elirector/wtpupdater/README.md

 # Roadmap / todo or something

-1. Remove temp files
 1. Some configuration
-1. Error handling and optimization
-1. Need a way to distinguish current version
+1. Need a way to distinguish current mod version
 1. Remake as wizard with auto/silent option

+# Release history
+## 0.0.1.0
+- First proper version number
+- Temp file is now located in user's temp dir
+- Temp files now should be removed on util close (even after errors)
+- Added more logging and some basic error handling